ubc-library-rc/rdm/content/04_directory_structures.md

 # Directory structure organization

-How files are organized in a subfolder should also represent intention.
-In other words, there should be meaning behind why these files are grouped, and not just for the sake of putting them together.
+How files are organized in a subfolder should be relevant to the project.
+In other words, there should be meaning behind why the files are grouped, and not just for the sake of putting them together.

 For example, deciding to group text and spreadsheet files into a subfolder because they're all related to experiment #1, and then deciding to group all image files into another subfolder because they're all related to data visualization.

 To help improve searchability, keep these considerations in mind when organizing your files and folders:
 * File and folder relationships
   * Decide how you will approach sorting your files into folders.
 Does a chronological, descriptive, or sequential approach work better for your research?
     * Chronological: organizing folders based on time
     * Descriptive: organizing folders based on file types or content
     * Sequential: organizing folders based on a specific order
 * File and folder names
-  * File and folder names should follow [good naming practices](https://ubc-library-rc.github.io/rdm/content/01_file_naming.html).
-This means the file and folder names should be machine-readable (no special characters and no empty spaces between words), human-readable (the file or folder name reflects its content), and consistently formatted.
+  * The file and folder names should follow [good naming practices](https://ubc-library-rc.github.io/rdm/content/01_file_naming.html): machine-readable (no special characters and no empty spaces between words), human-readable (the file or folder name reflects its content), and consistently formatted.
 * Folder structure or layout
   * Have a balance between the depth and shallowness of your folder structure: not too deep, but not too shallow.
   * If your directory is too deep or too shallow, then you would be scrolling or clicking around too much before finding the correct file.
 A directory that is too deep will result in a file path with too many folders, which can exceed the character limit.
     * For example: The length of a OneDrive root folder, like C:\users\meganb\OneDrive - Contoso, in addition to the relative path of the file (up to 400 characters), cannot exceed 520 characters [(Microsoft 2023)](https://support.microsoft.com/en-us/office/restrictions-and-limitations-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa).
 In the Windows API, the maximum length for a path is 260 characters [(Microsoft 2024)](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry).
 If you had more files and folders, the character count can add up!

 Proper or well-structured directory structures will help with data sharing.
 However, you should consider only sharing access to what is necessary and/or placing restrictions on sensitive files.
 For example, make your raw data read-only and work with its derivatives.
 In this way, your raw data is protected and can be referred back to if re-analysis is necessary.